Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

-originally was the model in three dimensions of plasma with a uniform magnetic field~~\cite{Zakharov74}.
-Since most of the later researches~\cite{PetYan82, IWASAKI1990293, Klein21} have focused on the two-dimensional version of the model, the Laplacian specifies $\nabla^2=\partial_{\tilde{x}}^2+\partial_y^2$.
+originally was the model for the plasma dynamics in three dimensions with a uniform magnetic field~\cite{Zakharov74}.
+Since most of the later research~\cite{PetYan82, IWASAKI1990293, Klein21} have focused on the two-dimensional version of the model, the Laplacian specifies $\nabla^2=\partial_{x}^2+\partial_y^2$.
 Eq.(\ref{ZK}) possesses meta-stable isolated vortex-type solutions which enjoy the solitonic properties.
-The single soliton is dynamically stable, and the two solitons of equal height appear to collide without merging or dissipating, similar to the ones in the well-known KdV solitons.
-This does not apply to the two solitons, whose heights are significantly different.
-The taller soliton is increased while the shorter one tends to wane with the radiation~\cite{IWASAKI1990293}.
+The single soliton is dynamically stable, and the two solitons of almost same height appears to collide without merging or dissipating, similar to the well-known collision properties of the KdV solitons.
+This does not apply to the two solitons whose heights are significantly different.
+The taller soliton is amplified while the shorter one tends to wane with the radiation~\cite{IWASAKI1990293}.

-The equation possesses the solutions propagating in a specific direction with uniform speeds.
-Here we set the direction in the positive $x$ orientation with velocity $c$, namely assuming $u=U(\tilde{x}:=x-ct,y)$.
+The solutions of (\ref{ZK}) propagate in a specific direction with uniform speeds.
+Here, we set the direction in the positive $x$ orientation and velocity as $c$, namely assuming $u=U(\tilde{x}:=x-ct,y)$.
 Plugging it into (\ref{ZK}), we obtain

 where $\nabla^2=\partial_{\tilde{x}}^2+\partial_y^2$.
 A steady progressive exact wave solution is of the form